szczyglis-dev/py-gpt/README.md

 - `Prefix words` *prefix_words*

-List of words that are required at start of every phrase to be sent.
-E.g. you can define words like "OK", or "GPT" - if defined then any phrases not prefixed with those words will be ignored.
-You can put multiple words or phrases separated by coma.
-Leave empty to disable.  *Default:* `empty`
+List of words that must initiate each phrase to be processed.
+For example, you can define words like "OK" or "GPT"—if set, any phrases not starting with those words will be ignored.
+Insert multiple words or phrases separated by commas.
+Leave empty to deactivate.  *Default:* `empty`

 - `Stop words` *stop_words*

-List of words that stops listening. *Default:* `stop, exit, quit, end, finish, close, terminate, kill, halt, abort`
+List of words that will stop the listening process. *Default:* `stop, exit, quit, end, finish, close, terminate, kill, halt, abort`